johnsteele/atsd/integration/alteryx/README.md

     jdbc:atsd://ATSD_HOST:8443;missingMetric=error
   ```

 - If the target ATSD installation contains more than 10000 metrics, consider adding the `tables` property to the DSN URL to filter metrics by name in the Query Builder.
-For example, `tables=infla*` shows only metrics that start with the characters 'infla'.
+For example, `tables=infla%` shows only metrics that start with the characters 'infla'.

   ```text
     jdbc:atsd://ATSD_HOST:8443;missingMetric=error;tables=infla%